linuxtopG/KAX_cashere/README.md

 A powerful, modern cash register application for managing sales, products, and inventory
 ---

-## 🇬🇧 English - English

 ### 📋 Description

-**KAX - Cacio** is a powerful, modern Point of Sale (POS) application designed specifically for managing sales operations in small to medium-sized stores.
+**KAX** is a powerful, modern Point of Sale (POS) application designed specifically for managing sales operations in small to medium-sized stores.
 Built as a single-file web application for easy deployment and usage.

 ### ✨ Features